crespyl/triplet/README.md

 # Triplet

-A small project integrating Electron, ClojureScript, Re-Frame/Reagent/React, and Quil/Processing.
+A small project integrating Electron, ClojureScript, Re-Frame/Reagent/React, and Cytoscape.

-The intent is to allow simple entry of triples, and to render/explore the triple set as a graph, visualized with Quil/Processing.
+The intent is to allow simple entry of triples, and to render/explore the triple set as a graph, leveraging Cytoscape for rendering and interaction.

 ## Development
 This project uses shadow-cljs with electron, which means if we want full